 These panels look more like a series of glass tubes in a parallel row.
 They include a vacuum to add an extra layer of insulation and are generally regarded as the more energy efficient and attractive choice.
 However they are often more costly.

 If you’re sold on solar and you want to get quotes for solar thermal heating installation prices, you can do so below.

 How much hot water will I get?

-A solar thermal system can produce between 40-70% of an average family of 4's hot water over a year.
+A solar thermal system can produce between 40-70% of the hot water required by a family of 4.